dauid64/news_article_agent/README.md

 * Improve the division of texts by studying better the structure that best fits

-* Include news title embeddings
+* Include the article titles in the vector database

+* Perform semantic search only when necessary